truonghoangnguyen/nikaya2/docs/.scripts/nm-p1/043-br-the-greater-series-of-questions-and-answers.md

 16. "Friend, how is renéwal of being in the future generated?"

-"Friend, renewal of being in the future is generated through the delighting in this and that on the part of beings who are hindered by ignorance and fettered by craving." ${ }^{\prime 442}$
+"Friend, renewal of being in the future is generated through the delighting in this and that on the part of beings who are hindered by ignorance and fettered by craving." [^442]

 17. "Friend, how is renewal of being in the future not generated?"